Shreyan1/Project-Dhi/README.md

 - Multiple language support coming soon.
 - Collaborations are highly invited.

+## OpenSource Contributions/ Collab open for : 👨‍💻
+- Work on the GenModel Approach to better train the command generation model (Will be uploaded to HF with proper contributor credits)
+- Reduce the retreival time using efficient vectordb for the Approach3.py file
+- Work on the UI below using ElectronJS (Figma file would be provided)

 ## Installation 💾

 **Supported OS:** Linux (Debian, Arch, ...)